In this guide

 Satellite component

 ETFs can also add otherwise difficult-to-access asset classes to your portfolio.
-Think international shares and bonds but also commodities, gold and currencies.
+Think international shares and bonds, but also private credit, infrastructure, commodities and currencies.

 What do they cost?